-- Teachers will set three tasks per day: a phonics/reading, a maths task and one of the following: a PE, science, art, DT, geography or history task.
-The curriculum subjects which are being covered in school will continue wherever possible. - For each task, teachers will run 4x small group coaching sessions per week via Teams with up to 6 children at a time.
-This is to ensure all children, especially those with English as an Additional Language, receive tuition in a group with minimal interruption and maximum teacher time.
-NB this offer could change if the teacher becomes unwell. - Teachers will give feedback on tasks via Teams after each task. - SENCo will make weekly contact with vulnerable children via phone. - One afternoon a week, teachers will phone all parents / guardians of children who are not engaging.
-Non engagement following this will be referred to the Principal.
+- Three weekly packs will be provided where teachers will set three tasks per day using WEDUC: a phonics/reading, a maths task and one of the following: a PE, science, art, DT, geography or history task.
+The curriculum subjects which are being covered in school will continue wherever possible. - For each task, teachers will run 4x small group coaching sessions per week via Microsoft Teams with up to 6 children at a time.
+This is to ensure all children, especially those with English as an Additional Language, receive tuition in a group with minimal interruption and maximum teacher time. - Teachers will give feedback on tasks via Microsoft Teams after each task. - Where a child has no device the teacher will follow up twice a week by phoning and will go through the tasks and learning - SENCo will make weekly contact with vulnerable children via phone. - One afternoon a week, teachers will phone all parents / guardians of children who are not engaging.
+Non engagement following this will be referred to the Principal